publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stE/ptI/ch1003/m__us_usc_t10_s10101.md

 >         “(2) Identifying and disseminating evidence-based treatments of mental health and substance use disorders and traumatic brain injury described in paragraph (1).

->         “(3) Outreach and education to such members, their families and caregivers, and the public about mental health, substance use disorders, traumatic brain injury, and suicide prevention.
+>         “(3) Outreach and education to such members, their families and caregivers, and the public about mental health and substance use disorders and traumatic brain injury described in paragraph (1).

 >     “(d)  __Duration__  __.—__